 Failure to Diagnose Colorectal Cancer

 Your doctor has a responsibility to be alert to the possibility of colorectal cancer.
 This means ordering the proper tests at the proper stage in life (even if you don’t have symptoms); taking proper account of your personal and family history; and recognizing the symptoms of colorectal cancer and ordering the necessary tests to identify it.
 Negligence in the diagnosis of colorectal cancer can occur if your doctor fails to order tests when necessary or misreads the tests that are performed.

 Contact a Pennsylvania Colorectal Cancer Misdiagnosis Lawyer

-If you believe you or a loved one was harmed because your doctor failed to diagnose colon cancer or rectal cancer, you should seek an evaluation with an experienced Erie medical malpractice lawyer.
-The Erie failure to diagnose colon cancer lawyers at Purchase, George & Murphey, P.C. have the knowledge and experience to accurately assess and thoroughly prepare your case.
-You may be entitled to compensation and we'd like to help you.
-Contact us today for a free evaluation of your case at 814-580-5017 or toll free at 877-505-9548 or use our online contact form .
+If you believe that you or a loved one was harmed because your doctor failed to diagnose colon cancer or rectal cancer, you should seek an evaluation with an experienced medical malpractice attorney.
+The Erie failure to diagnose colon cancer lawyers at Purchase, George & Murphey, P.C. have the knowledge and experience needed to accurately assess and thoroughly prepare your case.
+You may be entitled to compensation and we’d like to help you.
+Contact us today for a free evaluation of your case at 814-833-7100 or toll free at 814-833-7100, or use our online contact form.